 - Medium: 18 minutes per 500 g (pound);

 - Well-done: 20 to 22 minutes per 500 g (pound).

 Roast smaller joints at 230 C (450 F) for the whole time.

 Generally, people don’t make gravy with lamb as is too fatty.
 That’s why it was traditionally served with mint sauce.
 To make gravy for lamb, you generally need to start from a previously prepared lamb stock, or have had time to set the “jus” in the fridge, to allow every last bit of the fat to congeal to the top to be removed and discarded.

 To braise lamb, brown it first in a frying pan.
 Don’t trim away all the fat, as the fat will help to stop the meat from drying out during this.
 Lamb cooks faster by braising than many other meats — check it after 45 minutes.

-Lamb was often saved for market; the family and the poorer people would eat pork.
+Lamb was often reserved for sale at the market; the family and the poorer people would eat pork.